Circumference Calculator

 Geometric Relationships:

-The circumference formula connects to other circle properties: Area = πr², showing how linear circumference relates to quadratic area.
+The circumference formula connects to other circle properties: Area = πr², showing how linear circumference relates to quadratic area, demonstrating the deep mathematical connections in geometry.

 Advanced Applications:

-• Calculus: Circumference as the integral of infinitesimal arc elements
+• Calculus: Circumference as the integral of infinitesimal arc elements, connecting to differential geometry

 Mathematical Examples